xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

        ![xc5_migration_wizard_enable6.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_migration_wizard_enable6.png)
        {% endnote %}

-   *  On a LICENSED installation activated, the scenario of the wizard step "5.
-Enable" will be a bit different after the **Enable and continue** button has been clicked.
+   *  On a LICENSED installation, the scenario of the wizard "Step 5 - Enable" will be a bit different after the **Enable and continue** button has been clicked.

       If, after downloading the modules recommended for activation in your X-Cart 5 store, the module installer detects that these modules may not be used with your type of X-Cart license, you will get a license warning as follows: